vc64web/virtualc64web/README.md

 * polishing of the scene browser UI component ... show more infos about each entry
 * added search to the collector interface for local stored snapshots and csdb
 * adding favourites feature to the collector interface, to be able to 💖 entries and easily filter them
+* drag and drop for CSDb-download-links into the fileslot or emulator window and CSDb-release-links into search field of scene browser
+* XBoxController standard digipad and analog stick mapping supported

 ## next goals
+* scrollable navbar for very tiny phones
+* XBoxController should trigger rumble/vibration if VIC is detecting sprite collisions
 * new  modern boot sequence/animation  replacing the standard emscripten visual boot code
 * javascript interface for more settings of the emulation like (greydotbugemulation)
 * export/import of a complete snapshot library as one big zip file